 - The availability of realistic, substitute visitation arrangements for the other parent that will encourage an ongoing relationship between the children and the other parent.

-These cases can be complicated, and it is strongly recommended that you get an attorney to help you, especially if the other parent does not want you to move.
+Custody cases can complicated, and it is strongly recommended that you get a Pennsylvania attorney to help you, especially if the other parent does not want you to move.